-It is an excruciating process and even though we might deny it to the outside world
+It is an excruciating process and even though you might deny it to the outside world

 and still try to deny it to ourselves, our consciousness

-and guilt won't leave us until we look it straight in the eyes and acknowledge it.
+and guilt won't leave you until you look it straight in the eyes and acknowledge it.